12 PM Feb 11 2012, Golden Nugget (Laughlin), 172nd (224 entries)

 It got to the point where hands like

+in early position started looking really good to me.
 I would still fold, but compared to everything else - hands like

 ace-rag seemed like a great hand to play!